Citation, DOI & article data

-Rectal cancer is generally considered a disease of the elderly, but the incidence of cases in patient <50 has been increasing.
-There is a slight male predilection which is not seen in cancers of the rest of the large bowel.
+Rectal cancer is generally considered a disease of the elderly, but the incidence of cases in patients under the age of 50 has been increasing.
+There is a slight male predilection, not seen in cancers of the rest of the large bowel.

-Patients often present with altered bowel habits or rectal bleeding 3.
+Patients often present with altered bowel habit or rectal bleeding 3.

-Although CT can make the diagnosis in more advanced cases, due to better soft tissue contrast, MRI has become the fundamental imaging modality for evaluation.
+Although CT can make the diagnosis in more advanced cases, due to better soft-tissue contrast, MRI has become the fundamental imaging modality for evaluation and staging.
+Endorectal ultrasound also has a role in the staging, particularly for assessment and differentiation between T1 and T2 disease, but is not commonly performed by a radiologist.

-- helps evaluate which patients may benefit from neoadjuvant therapy and for evaluating poor prognostic factors
+- helps evaluate which patients may benefit from neoadjuvant therapy (usually stage II and III) and for evaluating poor prognostic factors

 - helps surgical planning

-- assessment of the effectiveness of neoadjuvant therapy
+- assessment of the effectiveness/response of neoadjuvant therapy

-- morphology of primary tumor: annular/ulcerating/polypoidal/villous/eroding/mucinous/signet/can not be assessed
+- morphology of primary tumor: semi-annular/circumferential/ulcerating/polypoidal/villous/eroding/mucinous/signet/cannot be assessed

-- distance of distal edge from anal verge
+- distance of distal edge from the anal verge

 - distance of distal edge from puborectalis sling